Cybele: Cybele and Attis

 Cybele's major mythographic narratives attach to her relationship with Attis, who is described by ancient Greek and Roman sources and cults as her youthful consort, and as a Phrygian deity.
 In Phrygia, "Attis" was not a deity, but both a commonplace and priestly name, found alike in casual graffiti, the dedications of personal monuments, as well as at several of Cybele's Phrygian shrines and monuments.
 His divinity may therefore have begun as a Greek invention based on what was known of Cybele's Phrygian cult.
 His earliest certain image as deity appears on a 4th-century BC Greek stele from Piraeus, near Athens.
 It shows him as the Hellenised stereotype of a rustic, eastern barbarian; he sits at ease, sporting the Phrygian cap and shepherd's crook of his later Greek and Roman cults.
 Before him stands a Phrygian goddess (identified by the inscription as Agdistis) who carries a tympanon in her left hand.
 With her right, she hands him a jug, as if to welcome him into her cult with a share of her own libation.
 Later images of Attis show him as a shepherd, in similar relaxed attitudes, holding or playing the syrinx (panpipes).
 In Demosthenes' On the Crown (330 BC), attes is "a ritual cry shouted by followers of mystic rites".

-Attis seems to have accompanied the diffusion of Cybele's cult through Magna Graecia; there is evidence of their joint cult at the Greek colonies of Marseilles (Gaul) and Lokroi (southern Italy) from the 6th and 7th centuries BC.
+Attis seems to have accompanied the diffusion of Cybele's cult through Magna Graecia; there is evidence of their joint cult at the Greek colonies of Marseille (Gaul) and Lokroi (southern Italy) from the 6th and 7th centuries BC.
 After Alexander the Great's conquests, "wandering devotees of the goddess became an increasingly common presence in Greek literature and social life; depictions of Attis have been found at numerous Greek sites".
 When shown with Cybele, he is always the younger, lesser deity, or perhaps her priestly attendant.
 In the mid 2nd century, letters from the king of Pergamum to Cybele's shrine at Pessinos consistently address its chief priest as "Attis".